cicciolinamiranda/java-gae-boilerplates/README.md

 	(contains classes customized to make Spring and GAE features work together)

 ## Folder Structure
+### Under `src/main`
+* `java` contains Java source codes
+* `resource` contains classpath resources.
+These are usually property files, configuration XML (e.g. persistence.xml), view templates (e.g. Thymeleaf, Mustache, JSP).
+* `webapp` contains files needed by the application container (e.g. Tomcat, Glassfish, GAE).

 ### Under `src/main/java`
-* `com.cloudsherpas.java.api` contains the classes that represent the REST API that will be exposed
+* `com.cloudsherpas.java.api` contains the classes that represent the REST API that will be exposed.
-  * `endpoint` - API Endpoint Classes (e.g. Cloud Endpoints, Jersey Endpoints, Spring REST Controllers, etc.)
+    * `endpoint` - API Endpoint Classes (e.g. Cloud Endpoints, Jersey Endpoints, Spring REST Controllers, etc.).
     * `resource` - Classes that are serialized to the JSON payload.

-* `com.cloudsherpas.java.config` contains classes that configure the application such as wiring/declaring dependencies.`
+* `com.cloudsherpas.java.config` contains classes that configure the application such as wiring/declaring dependencies.

-* `com.cloudsherpas.java.data` contains classes that interact or represent the data layer
+* `com.cloudsherpas.java.data` contains classes that interact or represent the data layer.
-  * `domain` - domain data models for the ORM. (i.e. classes that represent the DB tables)
+    * `domain` - domain data models for the ORM. (i.e. classes that represent the DB tables).
     * `repository` - classes that abstract the DAO as repositories.
 These classes represent results as collections of entities.
 Hence the name 'repository'.

-* `com.cloudsherpas.java.service` contains classes that implement business logic in the application
+* `com.cloudsherpas.java.service` contains classes that implement business logic in the application.

-* `com.cloudsherpas.java.util` contains utility classes for that application (e.g. mapping domain models to resources)
+* `com.cloudsherpas.java.util` contains utility classes for that application (e.g. mapping domain models to resources).

 * `Application.class` (Spring Boot only) Entry point of the Spring Boot application.

 ## How to run